 RISD Graduate Research Assistantships in the RISD Museum

 The Museum participates in RISD’s Graduate Studies Research Assistantship program, allowing selected graduate students to work in the Museum for the academic year.
-Openings vary and usually range from curatorial to museum education, installation, and graphic design, providing students insight into potential career paths in museums.
+Openings vary and usually range from curatorial to museum education, installation, digital content, and graphic design, providing students insight into potential career paths in museums.
 Graduate Studies administers the program.

 College and University Faculty

 Together with RISD Academic Affairs, the Museum offers interested RISD faculty a limited number of two-year fellowships as residents in a curatorial department.
 The fellowships provide faculty members across disciplines the opportunity for in-depth research in the collection to enhance their work and teaching practices.
 They also provide an avenue for engaging in the day-to-day life of the Museum, including working with fellow faculty to select objects for classes and with students, faculty, and the general public to facilitate object-based learning.

 Andrew W. Mellon Teaching Fellowships